onderonur/next-shopper/README.md

 # next-shopper

-This is a simple e-commerce web application built with [Next.js](https://nextjs.org/).
-I used the data from [Fake Store API](https://fakestoreapi.com/).
+This is a simple e-commerce web application built with [Next.js](https://nextjs.org/), using React Server Components and Server Actions.
+The data is from the [Fake Store API](https://fakestoreapi.com/).
 It is a really cool API to build e-commerce demo projects.
-I just wanted some extra fields and I copied its data to change it a little.
+Due to requirement to add some extra fields, its data is copied and changed a little.

 **Live demo is [here](https://next-shopper.vercel.app/).**

 ## 💻 Tech Stack